krunch3r76/entropythief/README.md

 # entropythief
 **LINUX little endian (e.g. Intel chips i.e. not Raspberry Pi ARM) only**

-UPDATE: the latest release of entropythief utilizes rdrand instad of the system's entropy pool. this appears to have been a failure as preliminary findings point to an emulated cpu instruction. the project is undergoing a simultaneous regression and overhaul as i take concepts learned and built upon and apply it to the previous model. thank you.
+UPDATE: the latest release of entropythief utilizes rdrand instead of the system's entropy pool. this appears to have been a failure as preliminary findings point to an emulated cpu instruction. the project is undergoing a simultaneous regression and overhaul as i take concepts learned and built upon and apply it to the previous model. thank youe.

 get random bits (aka entropy) from multiple providers utilizing Intel's RDRAND cpu instruction and send to a named pipe. requests are sent whenever the named pipe falls below a set threshold.